kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 ***

 ## Logging
-- To train the model: `python train.py`.
  This will create a directory called `logs/cola` if not present.
 - You can visualise the tensorboard logs using the following command: `tensorboard --logdir logs/cola` and to see the tensorboard at http://localhost:6006/.
 - After training, update the model checkpoint path in the code and run: `python inference.py`
 ***